elixir-lang/elixir-lang.github.com/_posts/2012-05-25-elixir-v0-5-0-released.markdown

 One of the goals we have set was to have a good website and documentation before the next official release.
 With the help of the Plataformatec team, we created a logo for Elixir and put this website live.

-At the same time, [we were working on pygments support](https://web.archive.org/web/20160804045840/https://bitbucket.org/birkenfeld/pygments-main/pull-requests/57/add-elixir-and-elixir-console-lexers), a [documentation generation tool](https://github.com/elixir-lang/ex_doc) and many others.
-Soon, GitHub was able to syntax highlight Elixir code and [our API documentation was online](/).
+[We also worked on pygments support](https://web.archive.org/web/20160804045840/https://bitbucket.org/birkenfeld/pygments-main/pull-requests/57/add-elixir-and-elixir-console-lexers), a [documentation generation tool](https://github.com/elixir-lang/ex_doc) and many others.
+Soon, GitHub was able to syntax highlight Elixir code and our API documentation went live.

 At the same time, people started to gather around #elixir-lang channel on irc.freenode.net (now migrated to #elixir on irc.libera.chat) to [play with Elixir](https://github.com/elixir-lang/elixir/tree/main/lib/mix), [start their](https://github.com/guedes/exdate) [own projects](https://github.com/yrashk/validatex) and [tutorials](https://github.com/alco/elixir/wiki/Erlang-Syntax:-A-Crash-Course).

-Although the initial release was scheduled to April 2012, the feedback from such early developers forced us to review some design and syntax decisions and were extremely important to shape the language as it is today.
+Although the initial release was scheduled to April 2012, the feedback from early developers forced us to review some architectural and syntax decisions, which were extremely important to shape the language as it is today.

 With v0.5.0 finally out, we are committing to a stable syntax and a basic standard library.
-In the last couple days before the release, we have been working on streamlining the documentation and ensure Elixir works on Mac, Linux and Windows machines!
+In the last couple days before the release, we have been working on streamlining the documentation and ensuring Elixir works out-of-the-box on Mac, Linux and Windows machines!

 ## Looking forward

 There are still many, many things to do!
-In the next months, we will continue working on growing our community, talks and other documentation material.
+In the next months, we will continue working on growing our community, promoting talks, and other documentation material.
 A huge thanks to [Alexei Sholik](https://twitter.com/true_droid) who is moving this area forward.

 We will also work on better integration and documentation on building Erlang systems.
 Erlang ships with the [Open Telecom Platform](https://en.wikipedia.org/wiki/Open_Telecom_Platform) which provides many tools to build distributed applications.
 In v0.5.0, all these tools are already available but we want to make the build process even simpler.